-Pupils complete a coursework project during the year and then two examinations in the Summer term.
+In Year 11, pupils complete a coursework project during the year and then two examinations in the Summer term.

-Paper 1 Product Design, 1 hour 15 minutes (50 marks, 25%)

-Testing design thinking.

-Paper 3 Resistant Materials 1 hour (50 marks, 25%)

-Testing knowledge of tools, processes, and properties and characteristics of a range of resistant materials.

-Component 2 Coursework Project (100 mark, 50%)

-This is a school-based assessment, internally marked and externally moderated.
+- Paper 1 Product Design, 1 hour 15 minutes (50 marks, 25%) Testing design thinking. - Paper 3 Resistant Materials 1 hour (50 marks, 25%) Testing knowledge of tools, processes, and properties and characteristics of a range of resistant materials. - Component 2 Coursework Project (100 mark, 50%) This is a school-based assessment, internally marked and externally moderated.